Redfin Data Scraping: Using Code and No Code Approaches

 1. Sign up or log in to your ScrapeHero Cloud account.

-2. Go to the Redfin Scraper by ScrapeHero Cloud in the marketplace.
+2. Go to the Redfin Scraper by ScrapeHero Cloud.

-9. You can also export the Redfin data into an Excel spreadsheet from here.
-Click on the Download Data, select “Excel,” and open the downloaded file using Microsoft Excel.
+8. You can also pull Redfin data into a spreadsheet from here.
+Just click on Download Data, select Excel, and open the downloaded file using Microsoft Excel.

 If you’re unsure as to why you should scrape Redfin, here are a few use cases where this data would be helpful: